tjlsimoes/re-former/README.md

 # Re-former

-his is part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum.
+This is part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum.
 Find it at https://www.theodinproject.com/lessons/ruby-on-rails-forms